 When did they start using DNA as evidence?

-Background.
-Starting in the 1980s scientific advances allowed the use of DNA as a material for the identification of an individual.
-The first patent covering the direct use of DNA variation for forensics was filed by Jeffrey Glassberg in 1983, based upon work he had done while at Rockefeller University in 1981.
+Scientific advances during that decade made it possible to identify individuals using their DNA.
+In fact, the very first patent specifically covering the direct use of DNA variation for forensics was filed by Jeffrey Glassberg in 1983.
+He'd done that work while at Rockefeller University back in 1981.

 Which evidence is more reliable DNA or fingerprint?

-In crime scenes where biological evidence was collected and tested, DNA evidence was five times more likely than fingerprints to yield a suspect and nine times more likely to lead to an arrest. ...
+In crime scenes where biological evidence was collected and tested, DNA evidence was five times more likely than fingerprints to yield a suspect.
+What's more, it was nine times more likely to lead to an arrest.
+So, while fingerprints are still super important, DNA often gives law enforcement a stronger lead.